Oliver P. Rood

-Oliver P. Rood (1844 – June 1, 1885) was an American soldier who fought with the Union Army in the American Civil War.
+Oliver Percy.
+Rood (c.
+1844 – June 1, 1885) was an American soldier who fought with the Union Army in the American Civil War.
 Rood received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on July 3, 1863, during the Battle of Gettysburg.

 Civil War service

-Although Rood was born in Kentucky, a southern state in the American Civil War, he joined the Union Army out of Vigo County, Indiana at the outset of the war.
-He was mustered into the army as a private in Company F of the 14th Indiana Volunteers for a three year term of service.
-When this term ended he joined with the 20th Indiana Volunteers.
-It was with this regiment that Rood fought at the Battle of Gettysburg under General Winfield Scott Hancock and witnessed his charge against General James Longstreet at Cemetery Hill.
+Oliver Percy Rood was born in Kentucky, in 1844.
+He moved to Indiana in the mid 1850s.
+In 1860, Rood was an apprentice tinner living in Carlisle, Indiana.
+On August 27, 1862, Rood enlisted, at Terre Haute, as a Private in Company F, 14th Regiment Indiana Infantry.
+When the 14th Regiment mustered out of service, Private Rood transferred to Company F, 20th Regiment Indiana Infantry.